Park Live Festival

 Park Live (Парк Лайв) is an annual international music festival, which takes place in Moscow, Russia.

 The main point of festival is to bring "pop-culture heroes of our time" to Russia.

-A lot of artists who have played concerts at Park Live were in Russia for the first time.

 2013

 The first festival was held at the All-Russia Exhibition Centre for three days from June 28 to 30.

 The event was headlined by Limp Bizkit, The Killers, and Zemfira.

 In addition, on the night of June 29–30, Park Live Night was held at the Chemical Stage, located in the pavilion of VDNKh No. 20 "Chemical Industry" from 23 p.m. to 6 a.m. the next day.

 The festival attracted around twenty-five to thirty thousand visitors.

 2014

 Moscow

 The 2014 festival was held at All-Russia Exhibition Centre for three days from the June 27 to 29.

 The event was headlined by Marilyn Manson, The Prodigy, and Deftones.

 Kyiv

 Kyiv held its own event in-line with the Park Live festival on the same dates.
-Initially, the festival was planned to be held at the Expocenter of Ukraine 3 days in a row, but due to the unfavorable political situation in the city, then a decision was made to change the format of the festival in Kyiv.
+Initially, the festival was planned to be held at the Expocenter of Ukraine three days in a row, but due to the unfavorable political situation in the city, then a decision was made to change the format of the festival in Kyiv.
 The event was to be held at the Stereo Plaza concert club on June 26 and 27.
 The headliner of the first day was to be the Deftones and the headliners of the second day were to be Enter Shikari and Wolfmother.

-Also on June 28 and 29 concerts of two previously planned groups(Wild Beasts and Skillet), as well as a special guest deTach, were to be held at the Sentrum and Stereo Plaza clubs as part of the Park Live Kyiv festival.
+Also on June 28 and 29 concerts of two previously planned groups (Wild Beasts and Skillet), as well as a special guest deTach, were to be held at the Sentrum and Stereo Plaza clubs as part of the Park Live Kyiv festival.